 When in actuality it's an opportunity to cast your burdens on the Lord.

-In our eyes, this fight is our responsibility to respond to, when in actuality, the battle belongs to the Lord.
+In our eyes, this fight is our responsibility to respond to, when in actuality,

 I Corinthians 3:18-20 Do not deceive yourselves.
 If any one of you thinks that he is wise by the standards of this age, he should become a "fool" so that he may become wise.
 For the wisdom of the world is foolishness in God's sight.
 As it is written "He catches the wise in their craftiness", and again, "The Lord knows that the thoughts of the wise are futile."